The Club was formed in 1985 as Broxbourne Ladies by the late Sue Sharples and Kay Lovelock after the East Herts College team folded.

 Today, Tottenham Hotspur Women is one of the biggest clubs in London and has an extensive player development structure in place: our Female Talent Pathway.
 Launched at the start of the 2020/21 season, the pathway enables us to work with local grassroots clubs to identify talented female players and provide them with a progressive series of footballing programmes to develop their game, nurturing their skills using our renowned coaching methods to help them play at the highest level possible.

-The pathway is comprised of six programmes, including our Junior Talent Programme, Football Development College programmes and WSL Academy, each tailored to provide a different level of support to players of certain age groups and abilities.
+The pathway is comprised of six programmes, including our Football Development College programmes and Women's Academy, each tailored to provide a different level of support to players of certain age groups and abilities.
 The structure gives girls from across north London a clear pathway to fulfil their potential with a view right to the very top of the women’s game in this country.

 • Middlesex County Cup Runners-up: 1991/92